aminem0/dwc-owl-rdf/README.md

 }
 ```

-The query is a simple SPARQL query with regex-based pattern searching othe `dwc:occurrenceRemarks` entry.
+The query is a simple SPARQL query with regex-based pattern searching of the `dwc:occurrenceRemarks` entry.
 However, given that the study occurred in Japan, it is entirely possible that the researchers could have chosen the term `雄花` instead of `male` to define the sex of the flower.
 In this case, regexing becomes much more complicated for additional reasons.
 For example, would the researcher consider the kanji `雄花` or hiragana `ゆうか`?
 Would he consider the literal term `male` or a symbol such as `♂`?

-On the other hand, the SPARQL query that is based on the DWC-OWL ontology is a bit more verbose and consists of:
+On the other hand, the SPARQL query that is based on the DWC-OWL ontology is a bit more verbose, but is much more concise and consists of:

 ```sparql
 PREFIX dwc: <http://rs.tdwg.org/dwc/terms/>